 - Acquire your new OS installation media.
 OEM prices for Win 7/8 run around $100 to $150 depending on the version.

 - FOLLOW THE INSTRUCTIONS.
 [If in doubt, find a 14-year old that can do it for you.]
 Here are 2 links from Microsoft on upgrading from Windows XP:

 - Reinstall your programs and restore your data from the USB drive backup.

 Buy a New System with the Latest OS

 This may seem to be the simplest approach but you still have to install your programs and copy your data across.
-You still have to handle the keycode issue above.
+Also, you still have to handle the keycode issue above.
 If you buy the new system from a major computer retailer they may have a service you can buy where they will load your ‘stuff’ for you.
 Check around for pricing before you plunk down the money for a new computer.
 YMMV…Your Mileage May Vary.